What are the aims of this leaflet?

 What is the Pregnancy Prevention Programme?

-Before starting alitretinoin you must use at least one, and preferably two, forms of adequate contraception for at least one month before starting treatment.
+Before starting alitretinoin you must use at least one, and preferably two, forms of effective contraception for at least one month before starting treatment.
 It is necessary to discuss general aspects of contraception with your doctor or nurse.

 Combined contraceptive pills are considered to be effective.
 Certain antibiotics (e.g. amoxicillin) and herbal products (e.g. St John’s Wort) can interfere with hormonal contraceptives (‘The Pill’) making them less effective.